Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Introduction

 The OptiGraph representation is abstract and can be applied to problems arising in distinct {\it application domains}.
-The OptiGraph abstraction is also agnostic to the meaning of {\it its modeling elements}; for example, a node can capture either a spatial domain (e.g., a geographical region), a temporal domain (e.g., a day or month), a probabilistic scenario (e.g., for stochastic programs), or a physical asset (e.g., a battery of power plant).
+The OptiGraph abstraction is also agnostic to the meaning of {\it its modeling elements}; for example, a node can capture either a spatial domain (e.g., a geographical region), a temporal domain (e.g., a day or month), a probabilistic scenario (e.g., for stochastic programs), or a physical asset (e.g., a battery of a power plant).
 Furthermore, graph structures can be manipulated via aggregation and partitioning, which can facilitate the visualization/discovery of structures and the re-casting of problem structure in a way that is amenable to tailored solution algorithms.
 For instance, an algorithm that requires an acyclic graph structure (e.g., nested BD requires a tree structure) could potentially be applied to a general graph by eliminating cycles via node aggregation. \\

 We illustrate how the graph abstraction can be used to enable the implementation of approximation and decomposition schemes.
-Specifically, we introduce a graph-based Benders decomposition scheme (gBD) that generalizes a nested Benders decomposition algorithm \cite{pereira1985stochastic, pereira1991multi} to general graph structures.
+Specifically, we introduce a graph-based Benders decomposition scheme (gBD) that generalizes a nested Benders decomposition algorithm \cite{birge1985decomposition,pereira1985stochastic,pereira1991multi} to general graph structures.
+In doing so, we are extending the work of Brunaud \cite{brunaud2019models} who originally proposed using {\tt Plasmo.jl}'s OptiGraph abstraction as a basis for BD.
 We also show how graph operations facilitate the application of BD to a variety of problem classes and structures.
 For example, nested BD (also known as dual dynamic programming) is traditionally applied to decompose problems over a time domain, but the graph structure enables its use in spatial and spatio-temporal domains (e.g., infrastructure networks).
 We also introduce a {\tt Julia} implementation of the gBD scheme that we call {\tt PlasmoBenders.jl}. \\